rgolubtsov/rgolubtsov.github.io/src/data/docs/ubuntusrv/ubuntu-16-04-x-lts-wo-oracle-11-2-x-xe.md

 <usergroup>
 ```

-&ndash; It previously was looked like the following:
+&mdash; It previously was looked like the following:

 ```
 $ groups
 <usergroup> dba
 ```

-Happy deliverance from Oracle in Ubuntu ! :+1: &ndash; Because **PostgreSQL** will rule the Universe ! :blue_heart:
+Happy deliverance from Oracle in Ubuntu ! :+1: &mdash; Because **PostgreSQL** will rule the Universe ! :blue_heart: